t: 0116 241 8331 e: email@example.com

 As such it empowers everyone (managers and non-managers alike) to take good care of themselves.
 It covers (a) the major diagnoses in mental illness, (b) the 4 bases you need to cover to maintain good mental health and help others do so; and (c) how the material covered meshes with your workplace.

 A half day course, for people working with the public.
+We bring this course to you and train a group of 6-15 people.

 This course is for people interacting with the general public as part of their jobs, to enable you to better understand mental health problems and unusual behaviour, and respond helpfully.